Last updated: 4 days ago

 In your current active theme folder create a new folder called : eventon – the new folder path should be like below: …./wp-content/themes/–theme-name—/eventon/

-From your eventON folder within FTP. navigate to …/wp-content/eventON/templates/ and look for a file named: archive-ajde_events.php
+From your eventON folder within FTP. navigate to …/wp-content/plugins/eventON/templates/ and look for a file named: archive-ajde_events.php

 Copy this file into the eventon folder created earlier.